kramer314/scons-fortran/README.txt

 ----------------------------

-debug :: toggle between debug (true) and production (false) compiler flags src_path :: path to source file directory build_path :: path to build directory; must be different than `src_path` flags :: hash table containing compiler flag specification (see below) libs :: array containing external library specification (see below) lib_path_root :: root path for external libraries (see below)
+debug :: toggle between debug (true) and production (false) compiler flags src_path :: path to source file directory, where an `SConstruct` file is present specifying how to handle building whatever that directory build_path :: path to build directory; *must* be different than `src_path` flags :: hash table containing compiler flag specification (see below) libs :: array containing external library specification (see below) lib_path_root :: root path for external libraries (see below)